 4 Questions to Ask Your Immigration Physical Exam Doctor

-Do you need an immigration physical exam?
-Talk to our team at Fresno Medical Center today about an immigration physical exam for you, and your family.
-Call us today or visit us online to book an appointment.
+The immigration medical examination includes a review of your medical history and a physical exam.
+If you require an immigration medical exam or want to learn more, talk to our team at Fresno Medical Center today about an immigration physical exam for you and your family.
+For more information, contact us now or schedule an appointment online.
 We are conveniently located at 6069 N First St # 103, Fresno, CA 93710.

 Table of Contents: